 Isaac Newton was born at Woolsthorpe, Lincolnshire, on December 25, 1642.
 His widowed mother remarried when he was three years old, leaving him in the care of his grandmother.
 When she became a widow for the second time, she opted to send him to Grantham Grammar School.
 In 1661, he enrolled at Trinity College, Cambridge University, where he earned his teaching diploma.

 He dedicated himself to studying and researching the most recent advances in mathematics and natural philosophy during that period.
 He quickly discovered vital findings that would be extremely useful to him throughout his professional career.
 He also addressed light and optics problems, developed laws of motion, and inferred what is now known as Newton’s laws of universal gravitation from them.

 Newton’s laws of universal gravitation assert that the force of attraction experienced by two masses is directly proportional to the product of their groups and inversely proportional to the square of the distance between them (law of the inverse of the court of the space).
 The law includes a proportionality constant (G) known as the universal gravitation constant, the value of which has been determined by precise experiments to be: G = 6.67384 * 10-11 N*m²/kg².

 Gravitation is the force of mutual attraction that bodies experience due to their mass.

-Every particle of matter in the cosmos, believe it or not, exerts a gravitational attraction on every other particle.
-The phrases gravitation and gravity are sometimes used interchangeably to describe the attraction between all things with energy or mass.
+According to Newton’s Laws of Universal Gravitation, every particle of matter in the cosmos, believe it or not, exerts a gravitational attraction on every other particle.
+The phrases “gravitation” and “gravity” are sometimes used interchangeably to describe the attraction between all things with energy or mass.

 In the 17th century, the English mathematician and scientist Isaac Newton confirmed the existence of this force.
 Furthermore, this bright scientist created the so-called fluxions calculus for its formulation (known today as integral calculus).